Starcounter/Docs/guides/working-with-starcounter/administrator-web-ui/README.md

 The default port `8181` can be changed during installation or in the server configuration.

-## Database Home Screen

-It's possible to work with databases from [Web tool](http://127.0.0.1:8181/#/databases) and from Console.
-In web you can see, that Starcounter provides a `default` database in which Applications are operating.
+## Handling Databases

+Databases are handled from `localhost:8181/#/databases`.

 ![Database home screen screenshot](/assets/1.png)

-When no applications are running default database is uninitialized.

-> You can read more about StarAdmin Command Line Interface [here](/guides/working-with-starcounter/staradmin-cli).
+### Default Database

+Starcounter creates a default database if an application is started and there is no existing database.
+Apps in the default database are available at port `8080` be default.

 ### Creating and Deleting Databases